Sraaday/Projet-7/README.md

 This project is using Node.js .

+The default port of the server is 3000 and can be changed in Backend/server.js , you must change the value in Frontend/project-7/src/components/APICall/APICall.vue too to make this change effective.

 Frontend :

 This project is using Vue.js 2.6.11 as frontend framework and has been generated with Vue-CLI.